Knowledge Base

 Note

-This script should not be used for MDM-based installations.
-It is intended only for computers that do not have an MDM solution in place.
-After installation, the end user must manually locate and install the required profiles, similar to the GUI-based installation methods described above.
+This script is intended only for computers without an MDM solution.
+It should not be used for MDM-managed devices.
+After installation, the end user must manually locate and install the required profiles, as described in the GUI installation steps above.

-You can download the installer script, "DefensX-installer-standalone.sh," from the right panel of this document.
+Download DefensX-installer-standalone.sh from the panel on the right.
 Before running the script, update the DEFENSX_KEY variable with your deployment key:

 DEFENSX_KEY="PUT_YOUR_DEPLOYMENT_KEY_HERE"